 Vintage Lake House

 You guys, I’ve been blogging a long time and it has been literal ages since I’ve had THIS MUCH FUN on a blog post.
 Sarah, one of our admins from the Creative Vintage Darling’s Facebook group and blogger extraordinaire at Sadie’s Season Goods, challenged us to ‘thrift the look.’
-In this blog tour we want to show you how a magazine worthy look can be achieved with items from the Thrift Shop!
+In this blog tour we want to show you how a magazine worthy look can be achieved with thrift store furniture!
 As Sarah says, it’s “thriftcheivable!”

 Our inspiration comes from Country Living Magazine and their Maine Coastal Look renovation feature.
 Sarah asked us to choose one of the following photos and then recreate their vibe with ‘junk’ from the thrifts.
 I chose to work from the image on the right and I’ll include my thrift shop costs where I can.